dmcg/daviddenton.github.io/_drafts/connectpattern.md

 println(recorder.recorded)
 ```

-Writing Stub implementations of an Adapter is also very simple, and the Connect pattern also encourages the same type of decomposed structure as with the real adapter - by creating extension functions which act on our in-memory state to create their responses.
+Writing stub implementations of an Adapter is also very simple, and the Connect pattern also encourages the same type of decomposed structure as with the real adapter - by creating extension functions which act on our in-memory state to create their responses.
 Once again, this helps to keep a grip on the size of the Adapter code.
 ```kotlin
 class StubGitHubApi(private val users: Map<String, UserDetails>) : GitHubApi {
     override fun <R : Any> invoke(action: GitHubApiAction<R>): R = when (action) {